HibeeK/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script creates a new directory in a different folder The script deletes file in a directory
 The script deletes a directory
+The script changes the working directory to the previous one